-- 1a.
-In the event that the International Maritime Organization does not adopt by 2028 a global market-based measure to reduce greenhouse gas emissions from maritime transport in line with the objectives of the Paris Agreement and at least to a level comparable to that resulting from the Union measures taken under this Directive, the Commission shall present a report to the European Parliament and to the Council in which it shall examine the need to apply the allocation of allowances and surrender requirements in respect of more than fifty percent (50 %) of the emissions from ships performing voyages between a port of call under the jurisdiction of a Member State and a port of call outside the jurisdiction of a Member State, in light of the objectives of the Paris Agreement.
-In that report, the Commission shall in particular consider progress at IMO level and examine whether any third country has a market-based measure equivalent to this Directive and assess the risk of an increase in evasive practices, including through a shift to other modes of transport or a shift of port hubs to ports outside the Union. - Where appropriate, the report shall be accompanied by a legislative proposal to amend this Directive . - 2.
-The Commission shall monitor the implementation of this Chapter in relation to maritime transport, in particular to detect evasive behaviour in order to prevent this at an early stage, including consideration of outermost regions, and report biennially from [the year following the entry into force of this amending Directive] on the implementation of this Chapter and possible trends as regards companies seeking to avoid being bound by the requirements of this Directive.
-The Commission shall also monitor impacts as regards, inter alia, possible transport cost increases, market distortions and changes in port traffic such as port evasion and shifts of transhipment hubs, the overall competitiveness of the maritime sector in the Member States, and in particular impacts on those shipping services that provide essential services of territorial continuity.
-If appropriate, the Commission shall propose measures to ensure the effective implementation of this Chapter, in particular measures to address these trends as regards companies seeking to evade the requirements of this Directive.
+2. In the event that the IMO does not adopt by 2028 a global market-based measure to reduce greenhouse gas emissions from maritime transport in line with the objectives of the Paris Agreement and at least to a level comparable to that resulting from the Union measures taken under this Directive, the Commission shall submit a report to the European Parliament and to the Council in which it shall examine the need to apply the allocation of allowances and surrender requirements in respect of more than fifty percent (50 %) of the emissions from ships performing voyages between a port of call under the jurisdiction of a Member State and a port of call outside the jurisdiction of a Member State, in light of the objectives of the Paris Agreement.
+In that report, the Commission shall, in particular, consider progress at IMO level and examine whether any third country has a market-based measure equivalent to this Directive and assess the risk of an increase in evasive practices, including through a shift to other modes of transport or a shift of port hubs to ports outside the Union.

+Where appropriate, the report referred to in the first subparagraph shall be accompanied by a legislative proposal to amend this Directive.

+- 3. The Commission shall monitor the implementation of this Chapter in relation to maritime transport, in particular to detect evasive behaviour in order to prevent such behaviour at an early stage, including giving consideration to outermost regions, and report biennially from ... [the year following the year of entry into force of this amending Directive] on the implementation of this Chapter in relation to maritime transport and possible trends regarding shipping companies seeking to evade the requirements of this Directive.
+The Commission shall also monitor impacts regarding, inter alia, possible transport cost increases, market distortions and changes in port traffic, such as port evasion and shifts of transhipment hubs, the overall competitiveness of the maritime sector in the Member States, and in particular impacts on those shipping services that constitute essential services of territorial continuity.
+If appropriate, the Commission shall propose measures to ensure the effective implementation of this Chapter in relation to maritime transport, in particular measures to address trends regarding shipping companies seeking to evade the requirements of this Directive. - No later than 30 September 2028, the Commission shall assess the appropriateness of extending the application of Article 3ga(3), second subparagraph, beyond 31 December 2030 and, if appropriate, submit a legislative proposal to that effect.

-- 2a.
-No later than 30 September 2028, the Commission shall assess the appropriateness of extending the application of the second subparagraph of Article 3g(2) beyond 31 December 2030 and, if appropriate, submit a legislative proposal to that effect. - 3.
-No later than 31 December 2026, the Commission shall present a report to the European Parliament and to the Council in which it shall examine the feasibility and economic, environmental and social impacts of the inclusion in this Directive of emissions from ships, including offshore ships, below 5000 gross tonnage but not below 400 gross tonnage building notably on the analysis accompanying the review of Regulation (EU) 2015/757 due by end of 2024.
+5. No later than 31 December 2026, the Commission shall present a report to the European Parliament and to the Council in which it shall examine the feasibility and economic, environmental and social impacts of the inclusion in this Directive of emissions from ships, including offshore ships, below 5 000 gross tonnage but not below 400 gross tonnage, building in particular, on the analysis accompanying the review of Regulation (EU) 2015/757 due by 31 December 2024.

-That report shall also consider the interlinkages between this Directive and Regulation (EU) 2015/757 and draw on experiences from the application thereof.
+That report shall also consider the interlinkages between this Directive and Regulation (EU) 2015/757 and draw on the experience gained from the application thereof.
 In that report, the Commission shall also examine how this Directive can best account for the uptake of renewable and low-carbon maritime fuels on a lifecycle basis.
-If appropriate, the report may be accompanied by legislative proposals.";
+If appropriate, the report may be accompanied by legislative proposals.';

-(7) Article 3h is replaced by the following:
+(8) Article 3h is replaced by the following:

-"Article 3h

-Scope
+'Article 3h Scope